primefaces/primefaces/docs/7_1/components/graphicimage.md

 rendering the image can have access to these values.
 This is extremely handy to display dynamic images if your image is in a data iteration component like datatable or ui:repeat.

-## ViewScope Support via Data URI
+## ViewScope support via Data URI
-Setting stream attribute to false uses an alternative approach by converting the value to base64 and displays the image via data uri.
+Setting stream attribute to false uses an alternative approach by converting the value to base64 and displays the image via data URI.
 In this approach, only one request is required so ViewScope is supported.

 ## StreamedContent